mega-mace/mega-mace.github.io/reviews/reviews-n-to-r.md

 Regardless, the gameplay itself is of course what really shines here.
 While ammo is not as stingy as its predecessors, it is still scarce compared to most shooters.
 To compensate for this, there is fortunately a great system to use melee command attacks—suplexing never gets old—and you always have your trusty knife.
 Speaking of the knife, RE4 is notable for being the first game I recall widely being able to find gameplay videos on YouTube, both having been released around the same time.
 I loved those knife run videos, showing the limits of what’s possible.
 But I stick to the guns, because they’re so fun to shoot and upgrade, plus with the new merchant mechanic, it gives way to a nice degree of exploration for treasures.

 I’ve replayed RE4 a lot over the years, whether it’s with the very fun and overpowered bonus guns or starting over completely.
 I would say that it still holds up, but having now been remade, I have to think harder on that one.
 Ironically, one of the more dated aspects, in which you stand still while shooting and move the reticle around the screen, is in my opinion a fun change of pace compared to the centered reticle standard of shooters today.
-While I’d probably recommend a brand new player to skip straight to the remake, I ranked the original on the list instead since it laid the foundation, and I still appreciate many of its quirks that didn’t make the jump.
+While I’d probably recommend a brand new player to skip straight to the remake, I have a big soft spot for the original since it laid the foundation, and I still appreciate many of its quirks that didn’t make the jump.

-### Resident Evil 4 (2023)
+## Resident Evil 4 (2023)

 When the RE4 remake was announced, I decided to do something a little different: the original was one of my favorite games of all time, so what did I really need to know about the remake?
 I hadn't yet played any of the other RE remakes, but I knew they were popular enough to be confident this wouldn't be a total botch job.
 So after seeing approximately zero pre-release footage or info, I got this on release, and quickly went through it.